 History & Background

-The ECC Certification Initiative has its foundation in the national certification system of the German Cancer Society.
-The German Cancer Society has been successfully implementing a voluntary Cancer Centre Certification Programme for the past 10 years in order to improve the quality of cancer care within certified networks.
+The ECC Certification Initiative has its foundation in the national Certification System of the German Cancer Society.
+The German Cancer Society has been successfully implementing a voluntary Cancer Centre Certification Programme since 2003 in order to improve the quality of cancer care within certified networks.

-Care quality is documented in each network of providers (i.e., “centre”) amongst others through tumour-specific quality indicators.
+Care quality is documented in each network of providers (i.e., “centre”) amongst others through tumour-specific Quality Indicators.
 This documentation and the annual audits are the basis for the decision on whether a certificate is issued.
-After starting with breast cancer centres in 2004, the programme has expanded and now cancer centres for the most common cancer sites can apply for certification.
-Since the starting point in 2004 over 1.5 million cancer patients have been treated in certified centres.
+After starting with Breast Cancer Centres in 2003, the Programme has expanded and now cancer centres for the most common cancer sites can apply for certification.
+Since the starting point over 1.5 million cancer patients have been treated in certified Centres.

-As of March 2020 a total of 1,462 German cancer centres and 104 cancer centres in Europe and internationally have been certified and joined the programme.
+As of April 2023 a total of 1,988 German Cancer Centres and 173 Cancer Centres in Europe and internationally have been certified and joined the Programme.

 Since 2016 the Programme is open to centres in non-German speaking countries as well.

 With the numbers of certified Cancer Centres outside of Germany constantly increasing, the German Cancer Society’s Certification Programme is the largest in Europe.

 - The quality of oncological care can be compared across countries.

 - Collaborations between scientific societies can expand Europe-wide.